 For example, a blog could be:

-Whereas for an Authority Page, you want it more as cornerstone content that lives higher up in your domain.
+Whereas for a Pillar Page, you want it more as cornerstone content that lives higher up in your domain.

-For example, an Authority Page could be “What is an Authority Page,” and within that page, you could discuss ways to increase page authority ranking and then link within that content to a more detailed blog post entitled, “How to Increase Page Authority Ranking.”
-Using the canonical link on the Authority Page will ensure that it is the preferred web page to return.
+For example, a Pillar Page could be “What is a Pillar Page,” and within that page, you could discuss ways to increase page authority ranking and then link within that content to a more detailed blog post entitled, “How to Increase Page Authority Ranking.”
+Using the canonical link on the Pillar Page will ensure that it is the preferred web page to return.

 The page’s meta description is also important.
 It needs to get someone who searched for a topic to click on your link.
 If the search keyword matches part of the text in the meta description, Google will be more inclined to use it and highlight it in the search results.